Ultrasonic antifouling

-Ultrasonic antifouling is a technology that uses high frequency sound (ultrasound) to prevent or reduce biofouling on underwater structures, surfaces, and medium.
-Ultrasound is just high frequency sound (which humans can not hear).
-Ultrasound has the same physical properties as human-audible sound.
-The method has two primary forms: sub-cavitation intensity and cavitation intensity.
+Ultrasonic antifouling is a technology that uses high frequency sound (ultrasound) to prevent or reduce biofouling on underwater structures, surfaces, and media.
+Ultrasound is high-frequency sound above the range humans can hear, though other animals may be able to, and otherwise it has the same physical properties as human-audible sound.
+Ultrasonic antifouling has two primary forms: sub-cavitation intensity and cavitation intensity.
 Sub-cavitation methods create high frequency vibrations, whilst cavitation methods cause more destructive microscopic pressure changes.
 Both methods inhibit or prevent biofouling by algae and other single-celled organisms.